-Hammer drill 3/16" holes through the splits and into the facebricks to the depth of the Tapcons.
+Hammer drill 3/16" holes through door holes, into the facing, to the depth of the Tapcons.
 Drill the holes slightly inwards, to avoid coming too close to the outside face.
 This also helps to draw the doors tight to the face.